rotty3000/rotty3000.github.io/_posts/2020-11-18-Introspect-Configuration-Admin-from-Gogo-Shell.md

 Well, it turns out that even if you are using an older version you can still do most of the above provided you create a command from the Configuration Admin service (if the service is available).

-First you may need to setup the command context so that you have a few basic commans:
+First you may need to setup the command context so that you have a few basic commands:

 ```bash
 g! addcommand context ${.context}